HIV Community Planning

-HIV prevention community planning in Tennessee is based on a grassroots system that empowers stakeholders to guide how the Tennessee Department of Health (TDH) HIV Prevention Program spends federal dollars and to shape emerging state prevention efforts.
+HIV community planning in Tennessee is based on a grassroots system that empowers stakeholders to guide how state and federal dollars are spent and to shape emerging state prevention efforts.

-Each of the five regions across the state has a Community Planning Group (CPG).
+Each of the six regions across the state has a Community Planning Group (CPG).
 These groups meet regularly within their communities and have standing by-laws and operating procedures.
+These groups inform HIV Prevention, Ryan White Part B and A efforts in their regions.

 - Southwest (Grey): the HIV Care and Planning Group (HCAP).
 Click here to learn more or contact Denford Galloway, Planning Council Manager, Shelby County Health Department Ryan White Program.